hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/242__Praveen_R._Bhat.md

 will be mostly to clarify my stance at multiple places and reinterpret yours in one case as you meant it perhaps. :)

-​This mail might not go being long, so I'm trying without formatting and adding PRB>>>​ before my reply.
+This mail might not go being long, so I'm trying without formatting and adding PRB>>> before my reply.

 On Wed, Jul 19, 2017 at 10:40 PM, Venkatraghavan S <agnimile at gmail.com>